truenas/documentation/content/References/ZFSDeduplication.md

 {{< /tab >}}
 {{< tab "Disk I/O Slowdown" >}}
 * **Cause**: The system must perform disk I/O to fetch DDT entries, but these are usually 4K I/O and the underlying disk hardware is unable to cope in a timely manner.
 * **Diagnose**: Open the command line and enter `gstat` to show heavy I/O traffic for either DDT or a generic pool, although DDT traffic is more often the cause. `zpool iostat` is another option that can show unexpected or very high disk latencies.
-When networking slowdowns are also seen, `tcpdump` or an application's TCP monitor can also show a low or zero TCP window for extended durations.
+When networking slowdowns are also seen, `tcpdump` or an application's TCP monitor can also show a low or zero TCP window over an extended duration.
 * **Solutions**: Add high quality SSDs as a special vdev and either move the data or rebuild the pool to use the new storage.
 {{< /tab >}}
 {{< tab "Unexpected Disconnections of Networked Resources" >}}